What it is and Why we care

 degree of lie error.

-The table takes into account both the initial directional error
+The table takes into account both the initial directional error and the

-not trivial, and that's just for one degree of lie error.
+a one degree lie error.

 Twisting with Ground Contact

-A club with the proper length and lie will, at the bottom of the swing
+A club with the proper length and lie will, at the bottom of

 where the club meets the ball, have the head perfectly level.
-An important
+An

-consequence of this is that the club strikes the ground at a point directly
+consequence of this is that the club strikes the ground at a point

-under the sweet spot of the clubhead; this is also directly under the ball,
+under the sweet spot of the clubhead; this is also directly under the

 assuming the golfer has managed to strike the ball on the sweet spot.

 But what happens if the club is not the right lie?
-Let's consider the
+Let's

 too-flat or too-short club, which is toe-down as it strikes the ball.